Architecture of Spokane, Washington: Multi-family residences and apartments

 In the late 19th and early 20th century in Spokane after the Great Fire of 1889, longer term multifamily residential housing primarily consisted of the single room occupancy (SRO), which was a type of affordable housing with frugal amenities aimed at working class laborers; usually featuring a private room with a window, bed, closet, and sometimes a sink with communal spaces, such as a restroom and shower on each floor and retail spaces on the first floor.
 These SROs such as the Otis Hotel, and Hotel Upton helped fulfill a need for housing during Spokane's boom years when hundreds of men came to the city by train to seek work in the regional mining and logging camps or work the fields in agriculture.
-The early commercial-style Otis Hotel is one of the few still extant examples of the over 150 SROs that were constructed during Spokane's most significant period of growth from 1900-1910.
-The pace of construction was such that the December 19, 1903 edition of The Spokesman-Review reported that the city "leads the nation in percentage of residential building construction."
+The early commercial-style Otis Hotel is one of the few still extant examples of the over 150 SROs that were constructed during Spokane's most significant period of growth from 1900 to 1910.
+The pace of construction was such that the December 19, 1903, edition of The Spokesman-Review reported that the city "leads the nation in percentage of residential building construction."

 The first "apartment houses", multifamily buildings designed for middle class renters, in the city appeared in the early 1900s.
 Previously hotels, lodging houses, and boarding houses were the only rentable living spaces available in the city and those accommodations catered predominantly to lower income, transient workers, whereas middle class families either owned or rented homes.
 Although the first example of the living arrangement was first introduced in New York in 1869, for middle class families, the idea of close living quarters and shared facilities was seen as a burden and unappealing and was slow to gain acceptance, however, the housing crisis in downtown Spokane, where land and space was growing more expensive made the idea of an apartment more desirable because they began to offer luxuries seen in hotels but with a smaller square footage and the convenience of living in the city.
 The early apartment styles in Spokane were typical of those in other cities, where the earliest offerings enticed tenants with privacy and urban living in a building with a familiar, domestic look that was reminiscent of a large single family home, and later progressed to residences with amenities seen in high-end hotels that maintain a residential look and feel that avoided the railroad apartment style that was common in tenements of the day by creating separate living and dining areas and finally to luxury suites in a boldly tall structure.